 Blanks also is co-founder of Iron Hill Press and lead developer of the Strive app, which he calls a one-stop shop for men as they pursue Christ.

 “I gave leadership to all of our content efforts, publishing and training until this year,” he said.
-“In January, I stepped away from the day-to-day leadership for the [organization] to grow our men’s ministry imprint called Iron Hill Press.
-Up to that point, it had simply been a passion project, but I felt God calling me to give it full-time attention.
+“In January, I stepped away from the day-to-day leadership [of YM360] to grow our men’s ministry imprint called Iron Hill Press.
+Up to that point it had simply been a passion project, but I felt God calling me to give it full-time attention.
 I am still on the YM360 board and a special consultant, but I am growing our men’s ministry brand full time now.”

 The Strive app includes daily devotions, weekly articles and a growing sermon library, Blanks said, adding that the idea behind it was pretty simple.